SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/kafka-opentelemetry.md

 Following are the [Fields](/docs/manage/fields/) which will be created as part of KafkaApp install if not already present.

-messaging.cluster.name - User configured.Enter a name to uniquely identify your kafka cluster.
+* `messaging.cluster.name`.
+User configured.
+Enter a name to uniquely identify your Kafka cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 * `messaging.node.name`.
 Has value of `host name`.
 * `messaging.system`.
 Has fixed value of `kafka`.
 * `sumo.datasource`.
 Has fixed value of `kafka`.